yorunoken/HanamiBot/TERMS.md

 ## 4. Intellectual Property

-The bot, its original content, features, and functionality are owned by Hanami Bot and are protected by international copyright, trademark, patent, trade secret, and other intellectual property laws.
+The bot, its original content, features, and functionality are owned by yorunoken and are protected by international copyright, trademark, patent, trade secret, and other intellectual property laws.

 ## 5. Limitation of Liability